breuerfelix/breuerfelix.github.io/_posts/18-05-23-React-Hot-Loader-Express.md

 }
 ```

-It's very important to set the `publicPath` to `/` because that is the path where express will server the bundle.js file.
+It's very important to set the `publicPath` to `/` because that is the path where Express will serve the bundle.js file.

 ```javascript
 output: {